Main Article Content

 Abstract

-Choriocarcinoma (CC) is a malignant neoplasm of the trophoblastic tissue, with a potential to metastasize to distant organs.
-A limited case of gestational CC develops after a long latent period.
-We describe the case of a 52-year-old postmenopausal woman who developed metastatic choriocarcinoma presumably of gestational origin, 8 years after the last pregnancy, and 2 years after the last menstrual period.
-The patient was diagnosed with CC metastatic to the brain, spleen, lung and the kidney.
+Choriocarcinoma (CC) is a malignant neoplasm of the trophoblastic tissue, with a potential to metastasise to distant organs.
+Limited case of gestational CC develops after a long latent period.
+We report a 52-year-old postmenopausal woman who developed metastatic choriocarcinoma presumably of gestational origin, 8 years after the last pregnancy and 2 years after the last menstrual period.
+The patient was brought to the emergency room of a tertiary care centre in Muscat, Oman, in 2022 and was diagnosed with CC metastatic to the brain, spleen, lung and the kidney.
 The β-human chorionic gonadotrophin level was found to be raised (1,292,867 mIU/mL).
-The International Federation of Gynecologic Oncology (FIGO) risk score was calculated to be 14 (very high risk).
-The patient was initially treated with whole-brain radiotherapy (WBRT) and splenic artery embolization because of a hemoperitoneum.
+The International Federation of Gynecologic Oncology risk score was calculated to be 14 (very high risk).
+The patient was initially treated with whole-brain radiotherapy and splenic artery embolisation because of a hemoperitoneum.
 Afterwards the patient received systemic treatment using the standard EMA/CO regimen till complete serological remission.

 Article Details